Most members of the Society choose to join a local chapter. If there is not one that is convenient, you can start a new

 What are the criteria for forming a chapter?

-You may form an “official” chapter by attracting a minimum of ten members who join the state organization and choose to affiliate with your chapter.
-(Note that a family membership, though more than one person, “counts” only as one member.)
+You may form a chapter with a minimum of ten members who join the state organization and choose to affiliate with your chapter.
+(Note that a family membership, though more than one person, counts only as one member).
 Once your chapter is established, the State Office will rebate 15% of all dues received from the members in your chapter.
 These rebates, paid on a quarterly basis, are intended to help fund your chapter activities.
-They are also a “thank you” for bringing in new members to our Society and carrying the native plant message to your community.

 What are the steps for starting a chapter?